 Obviously the main reason your are coming to visit us is for the powder.
 Basically, the sooner you come after a storm the deeper it is going to be.
 If you are one of the lucky ones who hits it right and arrives during a storm cycle, hold on tight because it could be the deepest day of your life.

 If you visit us in time of drought, we will still find fresh snow for you.
 We like to say that 3 days after a storm, the snow settles and conditions will be boot depth and fresh for most every turn.
 Come 7 days after a storm and beyond, there will be tracks at the pick ups and drop offs in most of our terrain; but, there should be enough freshies in the middle of the runs to still provide a solid powder tour.

 We do not guarantee fresh snow, but a backcountry experience.
 We will go no matter the conditions unless they are so challenging that we cancel the trip.
-If for some reason Mother Nature throws us a curveball and we have to cancel due to snow conditions (think ice storms), we will work credit (full credit good for 2 years) or refund (minus a 10% of trip cost administrative fee).
-This is typically a last minute scenario where we have to cancel the night before or a couple days out based on forecasts.
+If for some reason Mother Nature throws us a curveball and we have to cancel due to snow conditions (think ice storms), we will issue a credit (full credit good for 2 years) or a refund (minus a 10% booking fee).
+This is typically a last minute scenario where we have to cancel the night before or a couple days out based on existing conditions and a non-favorable forecasts.
 Please be extra patient with our efforts when, or if, we ever have to deal with this type of Mother Nature scenario with you.

 Most of our guests will book their trip months prior to arrival.
 With 70% of these guests returning back to us, they know that no matter the day, our conditions on Buffalo Pass are going to be fresher than at any ski resort.